Tottocs/B37VB-2024-Edi-Robotics-Group-3/docs/open-loop-motor-control/open-loop-motor-control.md

 Figure 5: Right PWM (200) mid value.

 ## Conclusion
 In conclusion, this motor characterisation task allowed us to gain a deeper understanding of the funcionality of the Arduino UNO board, we explored the code required to make the robot funcion and manipulated our values to change its behaviour.
+Our results show a direct relationship between the input PWM value and the speed of the robot.
+When the PWM value of the robot was doubled, the speed was doubled, this suggests that the results are accurate.
+We also managed to capture images of our PWM waves using the oscilloscope (Figures 1-5), this was quite useful for us to understand how the width was modulated.
 This was a simple example but it gave us an idea of how to characterise components in a real world setting.